|Tips for Coping with Stall Boredom and Stable Vices |

 To stop or slow cribbing once it has become a habit, consider a cribbing collar or cribbing strap.
 A selection of models are available, and you may wish to try different styles on your horse, as well as various adjustments, to see which offers the best result.
 All cribbing collars are designed to prevent a horse from arching its neck by pressing at the throatlatch.
 A cribbing collar or strap should be fitted snugly to be effective, but not too tight; consult a knowledgeable friend, veterinarian or professional trainer for help in adjusting a collar on your horse.

 Consider using the popular Miracle Collar for ponies and horses, which offers an anatomical fit that and can be used with or without a halter.
-You might also try a French Cribbing Strap or a Wide Cribbing Strap which are made entirely of leather, or the a Hinged Cribbing Strap that is made of leather but features a metal inset that provides a nutcracker action.
+You might also try a French Cribbing Strap made entirely of leather, or the a Hinged Cribbing Strap that is made of leather but features a metal inset that provides a nutcracker action.
 Cribbing straps may be cleaned and conditioned to keep the leather soft against a horse's skin, and fitted with a fleece cribbing strap cover for additional comfort without compromising the effectiveness of the device.

-In combination with a cribbing strap, you may also want to try a preventative coating such as No Chew or Chew Stop on your horse's favorite cribbing location.
+In combination with a cribbing strap, you may also want to try a preventative coating such as Chew Stop on your horse's favorite cribbing location.

 Tip: Whether your horse is on stall rest or not, you can stretch your bedding dollar with Odor-No-More Stable Odor Control.
 A bedding additive that is simple to use, environmentally safe and non-toxic, this absorbent fiber resembles shavings and absorbs odor.
 Regular use has shown to reduce bedding consumption up to 75%!